Abidseraj1/Abidseraj/README.md

 # Abidseraj
-This dataset taken from kaggle.This data set is not belong to me. i just taken it from kaggle.
+This dataset is taken from Kaggle.
+This data set does not belong to me.
+I just took it from Kaggle.